applanga/github-workflow-example/README.md

 2. A **Webhook Endpoint** has to be configured for the project on Applanga dashboard to trigger the workflow.
 See [Configure Webhook Endpoint](#configure-webhook-endpoint) below for how to configure a webhook endpoint.

-Note that if you are already having a project setup on Applanga and you want to test the pull command, all key's that you want to pull should be tagged with `app:translations.json`, because of the current Cli configuration example.
+Note that if you are already having a project setup on Applanga and you want to test the pull command, all keys that you want to pull should be tagged with `app:translations.json`, because of the current Cli configuration example.
 For more info see the [Applanga Cli documentation](https://www.applanga.com/docs/integration-documentation/cli).

 ---
 ## Configure Webhook Endpoint
-To the trigger the `applanga-pull` workflow a webhook endpoint has to be configured in the projects settings page on applanga.
+To trigger the `applanga-pull` workflow a webhook endpoint has to be configured in the projects settings page on applanga.

 The webhook is triggered at least 15 minutes from when there is no translation change.
 This means whenever translation is added or edited a webhook request is scheduled to be sent to all configured endpoints for the project 15 minutes later.
 The scheduled request will be sent as planned unless there is a new change to translation before the scheduled time, in which case it is rescheduled to be sent 15 minutes later.